• ROENFR

 (4) The activity of the working group will be coordinated by the rapporteur, who will submit for approval to its members the calendar, the order of issues to be debated, as well as the intermediate deadlines in order to respect the deadline.
 Decisions of the working group will be adopted by a simple majority vote of its members.

-(5) The working group will aim to analyse the reported situation and issue an opinion and/or recommendations, in relation to the received notification.
-The opinions or recommendations may also consist of signalling the necessity of elaborating a new normative act by the Government or Parliament, which aims to regulate the situation/social phenomenon brought to the attention of the Economic and Social Council as a result of the notification.
+(5) The working group will aim to analyse the reported situation and issue a point of view and/or recommendations, in relation to the received notification.
+The points of view or recommendations may also consist of signalling the necessity of elaborating a new normative act by the Government or Parliament, which aims to regulate the economic-social situation/phenomenon brought to the attention of the Economic and Social Council as a result of the notification.

 Art.
-21 - (1) After the elaboration of the opinion and/or recommendations, the resulting document will be submitted to the Executive Bureau for approval and to the Plenary for approval.
+21 - (1) After the elaboration of the point of view and/or recommendations, the resulting document will be submitted to the Executive Bureau for approval and to the Plenary for approval.

 (2) Following its analysis, the Executive Bureau may approve the final document in the form in which it was submitted, may propose modifications to it or may decide not to approve it, informing the Plenary about the reasons that led to this decision.